 “Pray for me, that the message may be given to me when I open my mouth to make known with boldness the mystery of the Gospel” (Ephesians 6:19).

-Whether requested or not, you and I would do well to pray for our pastors.
+You and I would do well to pray for our pastors.

 Here are ten requests we should be asking of the Father for our pastors….